Frequently Asked Questions

 Each edgame in the STEM Series is closely linked with specific STEM learning objectives.

-If you are in Hong Kong, the Series covers learning objectives across Integrated Science, Mathematics, and Liberal Studies.
+If you are in Hong Kong, the Series covers learning objectives across Integrated Science, Mathematics, and General Studies.
 It also trains generic skills and can be used to fulfil Life-Wide Learning requirements as stipulated by the Education Bureau (EDB).

 Please contact our team at [email protected] to learn more.